Understanding retrieval augmented generation (RAG). A response to hallucinations

 How can retrieval augmented generation (RAG) improve LLMs?

-In its simplest form, RAG is a natural language processing (NLP) approach that allows an LLM to check the accuracy of its response against, for example. a knowledge graph, thereby supplementing its own internal knowledge with a more structured, flexible, and well-curated data source.
-There are four stages to the process.
+In its simplest form, RAG is a natural language processing (NLP) approach that allows an LLM to check the accuracy of its response against, for example, a knowledge graph, thereby supplementing its own internal knowledge with a more structured, flexible, and well-curated data source.
+There are four stages to the process:

-1. Question: the user asks a question of the LLM, usually through a chat interface.
+1. Question - The user asks a question of the LLM, usually through a chat interface.

-2. Key concepts: the LLM extracts the key concepts from that question and passes this to the knowledge graph.
+2. Key concepts - The LLM extracts the key concepts from that question and passes this to the knowledge graph.

-3. Additional knowledge: the knowledge graph sends the text back to the LLM with any potential new input.
+3. Additional knowledge - The knowledge graph sends the text back to the LLM with any potential new input.

-4. Augmented response: the LLM processes the additional information from the knowledge graph and creates a response.
+4. Augmented response - The LLM processes the additional information from the knowledge graph and creates a response.

 There are two major benefits of supplementing LLMs with RAG.
 Firstly, it reduces the chance of hallucinations generated by the LLM through using additional information from a reliable, high-quality source, and even live data, rather than only relying on its own underlying internal model which can be rapidly outdated.
 The knowledge graph also records the sources on which the results are based, allowing users to check the accuracy of the generated summary, which is invaluable for auditability; and the provenance as well, as the user can see exactly where the knowledge originally came from.
 Moreover, the new insights generated by the LLM could be used to create new edges in the knowledge graph, like a new relationship between a drug and target, or a new analysis, enhancing the completeness of the data.
 Read more about RAG here.